maximebedard/truffleruby/doc/contributor/refinements.md

 The `refine` block is module eval'ed into a new anonymous module `R`.
 `R` is the refinement module and contains the method definitions from the refine block after they are eval'ed.
+Each method added in a refinement module also gets defined in the refined class `C` with a *refined* flag.
-If the refined class `C` contains an existing method with the same name, the original method `one` in this example, the existing method will be marked as refined.
+If the refined class `C` contains an existing method with the same name, it is chained as the *original method* of the refined method.
+This makes it easy to account for refined methods in method lookup.

 Next, `refine` puts the new `R` module into module `M`'s refinements tables, which is a map of refined classes to refinement modules.
 This specific entry will contain the key `C` (refined class) and the value `R` (anonymous refinement module).